iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 4 - Stop Project

 An event indicating that the running project should be stopped.
-This event is typically triggered by pressing the robot nose button.
+This event is typically triggered by pressing the Root robot's nose button, or the Create 3 robot's power button.

 <table>
   <tr>